Relief and Recovery

 The TEMA outlines Tasmania’s Recovery arrangements in an emergency event .
 Recovery is focused on and led by affected communities.
 Government recovery efforts aim to support communities through the recovery process and should recognise the key leadership role of landowners, local communities and their leaders.

-This diagram below and the descripta below, reflects the process of moving from through the following stages of Transitioning from Response to Recovery which is also outlined in the TEMA, page 114.
+This diagram and the text below, reflects the process of moving from through the following stages of Transitioning from Response to Recovery which is also outlined in the TEMA, page 114.
 Steps in the process include:

 - The emergency event